dogboots/CS157Project/README.md

 2. Download the files from GitHub

-3. Navigate to the directory where project is stored in cmd prompt and do the following commands:
+3. Navigate to the directory where CS157Project/project is stored in cmd prompt and do the following commands:

 npm install (installs dependencies) npm run dev (runs development server and follow directions on terminal for opening locahost in browswer)